William S. Anderson: NCR Japan

-President of NCR

-In 1971, NCR was in serious trouble and was in danger of going out of business.
-The company had been slow to move from mechanical to electronic products.
-The board of directors with unusual vision of those times decided that there was no one among the 30 officers of the parent company that could do the job of saving the company and Anderson was asked.
-So in June 1972, Anderson became CEO of NCR and started the transformation of NCR to be a full electronic data processing company.
-Many difficult days and the problems ensued.
-Not only did he have to change the hardware aspects of a mechanical machine business to one making things that worked with bits and bytes, but he had to change the mentality of everyone in the company to do things differently.
-Anderson also had problems with an unsympathetic media and the UAW.
-NCR was the first company to force the UAW to agree to a two-tier wage system (GM management negotiated a similar contract some 30 years later).
-He was appointed chairman of NCR in 1974.
-Anderson briefly considered moving NCR headquarters away from Dayton, but came to the conclusion that it would be too costly and that an international organisation could be run from anywhere in the world.
-NCR staged a spectacular recovery and when Anderson retired on the 100th anniversary of the company in 1984, NCR was in very good shape.

 Later life

 Anderson stayed on the NCR board of directors until 1989 and was not involved in the acquisition of the company by AT&T in 1991 (NCR was subsequently renamed “AT&T GIS”).
 The merger was a failure and NCR once again became a stand-alone company in 1997.
 In his 1991 autobiography, Anderson was optimistic about the AT&T merger, but in a speech in 2006, he described the exercise as a disaster: not only did the market capitalization drop from $7.4 billion to $3.4 billion, there were also operating losses of $4 billion, a total cost to AT&T shareholders of $8 billion.
 Anderson attributed the failure of the merger to an arrogant attitude by AT&T which resulted in the loss of 90% of NCR’s senior officers and mid-managers which led to the loss of long-time customers.

 After retirement from NCR, Anderson served on various stock exchange boards of directors as well as boards of non-profit organizations.
 He died in June 2021 at the age of 102.